ibizaman/mFPN-organizer/README.md

 based on that:
 * If it is a movie: the name, year and an optional extra text (used e.g. for CD indication)
-* If it is a serie: TODO
+* If it is a serie: the name of the shown, the season number, the episode number and an optional extra text
 * If it is a music: TODO

 Default usage: